 - When you click on the first option, the app automatically brings up folders with pictures for you to select.
 In the second option, the app scans for any attached devices for you to import from.

-Solution 4: Check Your Media Device For Viruses
+Solution 4: Check Your PC For Viruses

 Sometimes Windows 10 Photos app crashes when importing pictures from a portable device like a digital camera, cell phone, or SD card.
 The Photos app might have difficulties importing the files if they were corrupted due to a virus.